IshwarBIMAECOM/APS-revit-viewer/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Troubleshooting

+### Common Setup Issues

+**Environment Variables Not Loading:**
+- Ensure your `.env` file is in the root directory (same level as `README.md`)
+- Check that there are no spaces around the `=` sign in your `.env` file
+- Restart your backend server after making changes to `.env`

+**APS Authentication Errors:**
+- Verify your Client ID and Client Secret are correct
+- Ensure your APS app has the necessary permissions enabled
+- Check that your bucket key is valid and accessible

+**Model Processing Issues:**
+- Ensure your Revit file (.rvt) is not corrupted
+- Check that the file size is within APS limits
+- Verify your APS account has sufficient credits for translation

+**Frontend Connection Issues:**
+- Ensure the backend server is running on the correct port
+- Check that CORS is properly configured
+- Verify the frontend is pointing to the correct backend URL

+### Getting Help

+If you encounter issues:
+1. Check the browser console for frontend errors
+2. Check the terminal running the backend for server errors
+3. Verify all environment variables are set correctly
+4. Ensure all dependencies are installed properly

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.